 Missouri Layoffs — April 2014

-Employers in Missouri logged 2 WARN Act notices in April 2014, involving roughly 240 workers — falling below March and down 36% versus April 2013.
+Employers in Missouri reported 2 WARN Act notices in April 2014, displacing an estimated 240 workers — signaling a deceleration from March and down 36% versus April 2013.
 The average filing covered 120 workers, with 1 closure among the notices.

 Industry Breakdown